Gajol/ApplicationArchitecture/ARA/ARA-Intro.md

 ## Out-of-Scope
 - This document is neither a vision, nor a strategy nor a roadmap document.
-- This document is neither a strategy, nor a department culture nor execution/process document.
+- This document is neither a strategy, nor a department culture nor an development process document.
   - Strategy: What will and will not do, and how govern resources.
   - Culture: People, Processes (Organization / Teams), Communication
   - Execution: Processes, Tools